VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch02/ch02_probability_measure_click_models.md

 Let's begin.

+??? tip "How much measure theory do you need?
+(Reading guide)"
+    **For practitioners focused on implementation:** You can safely skim §§2.2--2.4 (measure-theoretic foundations) on first pass and return to them when a later chapter invokes a specific result.
+The essential material for algorithms is:

+    - **§2.5 (Click Models)**: Position Bias Model and DBN---these directly parameterize user behavior in the simulator
+    - **§2.6 (Propensity Scoring)**: Foundation for importance weighting in off-policy evaluation (Chapter 9)
+    - **§2.7--2.8 (Computational Verification & RL Bridges)**: NumPy experiments and connections to MDP formalism

+    **For readers building theoretical depth:** §§2.2--2.4 provide the rigorous foundations that make policy gradient interchange (Chapter 8) and Radon--Nikodym importance weights (Chapter 9) theorems rather than heuristics.
+The proofs there are self-contained and follow Folland's *Real Analysis* [@folland:real_analysis:1999].

+    **Bottom line:** If you see a $\sigma$-algebra and your eyes glaze over, skip to §2.5 and come back later.
+The algorithms will still work; you'll just be taking the theory on faith temporarily.

 !!! note for all that follows "Assumptions (probability and RL foundations)"
     - Spaces $\mathcal{S}$, $\mathcal{A}$, contexts $\mathcal{X}$, and outcome spaces are standard Borel (measurable subsets of Polish spaces, i.e. separable completely metrizable topological spaces).
 This guarantees existence of regular conditional probabilities and measurable stochastic kernels.
     - Rewards are integrable: $R \in L^1$.
 For discounted RL with $0 \le \gamma < 1$, assume bounded rewards (or a uniform bound on expected discounted sums) so value iteration is well-defined.